Omicron casts a new shadow over economy's pandemic recovery

 A heightened sense of anxiety has begun to erode the willingness of some people and some businesses to carry on as usual in the face of the extraordinarily contagious omicron variant, which has fast become the dominant version of the virus in the United States.

-Other people, though, are still traveling, spending and congregating with other people as they normally do, though often with a cautious wait-and-see perspective.
+Other people are still traveling, spending and congregating as they normally do, though often with more caution.
 Holiday air travel remains robust.
 Many stores and restaurants are still enjoying solid sales.
 And omicron has yet to keep audiences away from movie theaters in significant numbers.
 This past weekend, record audiences across all demographics flocked to theaters for the new “Spider-Man” movie.

 People are also reading…